LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

 1. Navigate into the `webapp` directory that the previous command just generated.

     Voilá!
 There's already a `Dockerfile` that was automatically generated for you.
-We will adapt this `Dockerfile` and some of the automatically generated code to connect to the SQL Server database in a few.
+In the next few steps we will adapt this project to connect to the SQL Server database.

 1. Create a `docker-compose.yml` file.
 Write the following in the file, and make sure to replace the password in the `SA_PASSWORD` environment variable under `db` below.
 This file will define the way the images will interact as micro-services.